ISISComputingGroup/ibex_developers_manual/Config-Upgrader.md

 ## Adding an upgrade Step

-To add an upgrade step create first create an upgrade class in `...EPICS\misc\upgrade\master\src`.
-This class should derive from class `UpgradeStep` and have a single function `def perform(self, file_access, logger):` of the form
+To add an upgrade step create an upgrade class in `...EPICS\misc\upgrade\master\src`.
+This class should derive from class `UpgradeStep` and have a single function `def perform(self, file_access, logger):` so it should be of the form:

 ```
 class UpgradeStepFromXpxpx(UpgradeStep):